rackerlabs/rax_rails_tutorial/README.md

 end
 ```

 This is a straightforward Rails controller with a single action - `index`.
 Instead of calling `find` on and `ActiveRecord` model, we're calling `all` on our custom model.
 It's worth noting that the object returned is going to be a `Fog::Compute::Rackspace::Servers` object (note the plural `Servers`), which is a collection of `Fog::Compute::Rackspace::Server` objects - one for each server.
-But for our purposes, you can treat them like they were `ActiveModel` objects - they have attributes that we can access in our views in the same way.
+For our purposes, you can treat this as an `Array` of `ActiveModel` objects - they have attributes that we can access in our views in the same way.

 To access this action, we'll need to update `conifg/routes.rb`.
 Edit the file to look like this: